rjimeno/rudi/rudi.md

 If the YAML file has more than one document, only the first one will be used.
 Maybe it would make more sense to use them all, but that's still not clear.

-Rudy could and should perform some sanity checks on the YAML file.
+Rudi could and should perform some sanity checks on the YAML file.
 For
 example: having a Files: entry that is not used anywhere under Packages: should issue warning and require manual intervention before starting (perhaps in the form of a Yes/No question.